alexmoras/hass-addon-newt/newt/DOCS.md

 ### - Option `docker`

-Enable monitoring of the Docker socket.
+Allow Newt to access the Docker socket. **You must disable "Protection mode" from the main addon page.**